michaelsdr/momentumnet/README.md

 python examples/plot_memory.py
 ```

-Figure 5 - Separation of nested rings using a MomentumNet
+Figure 5 - Separation of nested rings using a Momentum ResNet

 ```bash
 python examples/run_separation_nested_rings.py
 python examples/plot_separation_nested_rings.py
 ```

-## MomentuNets are a drop-in replacement for ResNets
+## Momentu ResNets are a drop-in replacement for ResNets

-To see how a MomentumNet can be created using a ResNet, you can run
+To see how a Momentum ResNet can be created using a ResNet, you can run

 ```bash
 python examples/from_resnet_to_momentumnet.py
 ```

-This creates a MomentumNet-18, MomentumNet-34, MomentumNet-101 and MomentumNet-152.
+This creates a Momentum ResNet-18, Momentum ResNet-34, Momentum ResNet-101 and Momentum ResNet-152.
 The first two models have the same weights as pretrained ResNets on ImageNet.